-For the most part, restaurants have offered near-identical dining experiences the past few decades – and this comes as no surprise.
+For the most part, restaurants have offered near-identical dining experiences over the past few decades – and this comes as no surprise.
 The model has remained largely unchanged – restaurants consist of a kitchen area in the back and a dine-in seating area towards the front.
 For quicker dining options like take-out and delivery, you would typically have to go to fast-food style restaurants.
 Here, the compromise on quality was more than evident.

 In recent years, however, there’s been a massive shift in how we buy and consume our food.
 One study suggests that in recent years, both our expectations of food and food brands have drastically changed.
 We now expect more nutritious, casual, and convenient food options while we want more transparent and authentic brands that use organic and natural ingredients.
 A driving force in the industry, food technology has continually sparked innovations that cater to the F&B world we live in – one that requires convenient yet healthy, wholesome food options.
 Third-party delivery companies and CloudKitchens® delivery kitchens are two examples of this.
-Read on to find out exactly how they’re changing the industry.
+Read on to find out exactly how new food technology changing the industry.

 Deliveroo.
 Foodpanda.
 WhyQ.
 The list goes on.
 You’ve probably heard many of these names before if not used their services already.
 Third-party delivery companies and new food technology have taken Singapore (and the rest of the world) by storm.
-Changing eating habits and the impacts of COVID-19 has seen dine-in fast on the decline, while the demand for high-quality food has increased.
+Changing eating habits and the impacts of COVID-19 have seen dine-in fast on the decline, while the demand for high-quality food has increased.

 These companies make their living by partnering with a wide range of restaurants across the country.
 After the food is prepared, it gets handed off to their courier service before being delivered to the customer’s door.
 For the customer, this is as easy as ordering directly from an app on their smartphone.
 The convenience and ease of it all is undoubtedly the greatest benefit – but people are also enjoying the luxury of eating quality food at a moment’s notice in the comfort of their own home.